 When my hourlong patrol ended, the group retreated into a back room of the St. John’s Lutheran Church on Christopher Street.
 In the adjacent bathroom, I took off my Guardian Angels garb and put on my citizen’s clothes.
 I reentered the meeting room and EQ stuck his hand out, silently, smilingly requesting the return of the beret.
 I was hoping to keep it, not as a token of my one night as a crime-fighter—for I certainly was nothing of the sort—but as more of a souvenir, like something you buy at a Times Square gift shop.
 Except way cooler.

 Nothing happened that night or any of the other times I tagged along with them that caused any real alarm for the patrol.
 But if it had, I’m not sure if my steps would have been moving forwards or backwards.
 And even though the Guardian Angels of today might not be called upon as often as they once were, and many of them might not be as fleet of foot as they used to be, I’m sure they would have flown right into danger and done whatever they could have to help someone in need.

 * * *

 Michael Stahl is a writer, freelance journalist, and Narratively’s social media manager.
-Born, raised, and living in Astoria, N.Y., his writing has appeared in several online and print publications.
-You can find all of his work and contact information on his website.
+Born, raised, and living in Queens, N.Y., his writing has appeared in several online and print publications.
+He barely tweets anymore @MichaelRStahl.